takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 higherOrderScattering: boolean = true
 ```

-Specifies whether to generate a separate texture for higher-order (N ≥ 2) scattering.
-Using this information, only single scattering is attenuated in shadowed segments of the rays.
+Specifies whether to generate the `higherOrderScatteringTexture`.

+See [`higherOrderScatteringTexture`](#higherorderscatteringtexture) for further details.

 ### Properties